olyazavr/ubuntu_scraper/README.md

 #Ubuntu Scraper

-Scrapes Ubuntu certification hardware information into a database
+Scrapes Ubuntu certification hardware information into a database using django-dynamic-scraper (holgerd77/django-dynamic-scraper)